-Gmail is a webmail owned by its parent company Google and was created by its founder Paul Buchheit.
-It is associated with internet industry and was first introduced in the year 2004, 1ST April as an invitation-only app.
-It was available for public usage from the year 2007, 7th February in beta status.
-Google upgraded its services along with rest of its apps in the year 2009.
-Some important competitors are as follows-
+The Marketing mix of Gmail analyses the 7Ps of Gmail, which includes the Product, Price, Place, Promotion, People, Physical Evidence, and Process of Gmail.
+Gmail is a webmail owned by its parent company, Google, and was created by its founder, Paul Buchheit.
+It is associated with the Internet industry and was first introduced as an invitation-only app in 2004, 1ST April.
+It was available for public usage from 2007 to February 7 in beta status.
+Google upgraded its services along with the rest of its apps in 2009.
+Some significant competitors are as follows-

 - Type: Email service

 - Industry: Internet

 - Key people: Sundar Pichai (CEO) and Prabhakar Raghavan (SVP of Engineering)

 Gmail is a service provider app for emails.
 It is a secure webmail, and users can access it through IMAP4 and POP3 protocols.
 Gmail is a free account with an address ending with @gmail.com.
 At its onset, it had a storage capacity of 1GB, and with time, free space capacity grew along with its associated applications.